 The Valuer General will advise you in writing of the outcome of your objection.
 If you still don't agree with the valuation, you can appeal to the Land and Environment Court.

-For more information visit the Land and Property Information website or phone 1800 110 038.
+For more information visit the Land Registry Services website or phone 1800 110 038.

 How is my property categorised?